torates/HelloCanister/README.md

 # Hello Motoko Friends!

-Excited to be part of motoko bootcamp - please take a look at my NFT project repo if you want - but as of today, 22-2-2022 i have not yet pushed the latest changes.
+Excited to be part of motoko bootcamp - please take a look at my NFT project repo tooif you want - but as of today, 22-2-2022 i have not yet pushed the latest changes.